-(1) Ceasehold rights Leasehold rights have been acquired via the Club's contributions to all four stages of redevelopment at Simonds Stadium and are being carried at cost less accumulated amortisation and accumulated impairment losses.
+Leasehold rights have been acquired via the Club's contributions to all four stages of redevelopment at Simonds Stadium and are being carried at cost less accumulated amortisation and accumulated impairment losses.
 Amounts relating to Stages 1, 2 and 3 of the intangible asset are being amortised using the straight line method over the remaining Simonds Stadium lease term commencing at the completion of each stage of the development (32-40 years).
-Stage 4 leasehold rights will commence amortisation upon completion of any future redevelopment.
+Stage 4 leasehold rights will commence amortisation upon completion of the redevelopment which is anticipated to be in May 2017.
 These assets are subject to impairment testing on an annual basis or whenever there is an indication of impairment.